-I worked as Reuters bureau chief in
+I worked as Reuters bureau chief in Israel and the

 The underpinning of the general's argument that the tank crew's actions were reasonable is that the soldiers could not see press signs and assumed that a black object mounted on a tripod posed a threat to them.
 The soldiers were on heightened alert because another IDF tank had been hit by a rocket-propelled grenade, albeit miles away, and three Israeli soldiers had been killed in separate incident earlier that day.